PlanktoScope/forklift/README.md

 forklift plt cache-all
 ```

-Then you will need to apply the package deployments (as configured by your local pallet) onto your Docker host.
-You can apply the deployments using the command (note that you need `sudo -E` unless you are running the Docker in [rootless mode](https://docs.docker.com/engine/security/rootless/) or your user is in [the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)):
+Then you will need to stage and apply the package deployments (as configured by your local pallet).
+You can stage and apply the deployments using the following commands (note that you need `sudo -E` unless you are running the Docker in [rootless mode](https://docs.docker.com/engine/security/rootless/) or your user is in [the `docker` group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)):
 ```
+forklift plt stage
-sudo -E forklift plt apply
+sudo -E forklift stage apply
 ```

-If your user is in the `docker` group, then you can just run a single command which does all three steps above (this way you don't have to run those three commands each time you want to get a newer version and apply it):
+If your user is in the `docker` group, then you can just run a single command which does all four steps above (this way you don't have to run those three commands each time you want to get a newer version and apply it):
 ```
 forklift plt switch github.com/ethanjli/pallet-example-minimal@main
 ```